coveo/source.coveo.com/_posts/2017-11-28-randomizer-as-a-component.md

 }
 ```

-Our three personalizable options for the actual randomizer would then look like this.
+The actual randomizer could also be personalizable, so we added three options for it:

 ```ts
 export interface ICoveoFeelingLuckyOptions {